BoodooaMonish/protez-nou-natir-gatsby/README.md

 > 'Protez Nou Natir' is a fundraising blog website with the goal of protecting nature by accumulating funds for particular causes while also reporting its activities its blog section

+This website is current hosted at <https://protez-nou-natir-294a50.netlify.app/>

 ---

 **NOTE: This is a web development project from Boodooa Monish.
 Protez Nou Natir is a fictional entity and is meant to replicate a fundraising non-profit business.**

+---

+### HOW IT WORKS

+- [Gatsby](https://www.gatsbyjs.com/), a React-Based Static Site Generator is used to create static html pages based on each fundraising project and each blog article whose data is retrieved from [Contenful](https://www.contentful.com/), a headless content management system.
+- Each time, content is added/ modified in the CMS, it triggers a Webhook function which will rebuild the website with the latest/ newest content

 ---